 126 Crosby Street near Jersey Street

 Staff at this store read stories and sing songs on Wednesdays at 10:30am for children 3 and under.
-There is a $5 charge per family for the program.
+There is a $5 charge per family, which helps support Housing Works' community programs.

 La Librairie des Enfants — Upper East Side